WLH-Nicole/Coursera_DataScience_8_PracticalMachineLearning/README.md

-# Coursera DataScience 8 Practical Machine Learning
+# Coursera Data Science 8 Practical Machine Learning

 The most comfortable way to preview html files is click the following link: